-- 8.33 Under section 149 of the Equality Act 2010, the Council must have due regard to the need to eliminate discrimination, harassment, or victimisation of persons by reason of their protected characteristics.
-Further the Council must advance equality of opportunity and foster good relation between those who share a relevant protected characteristic and those who do not.
-The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-Having had due regard to the public sector equality duty as it applies to those with protected characteristics in the context of this application, it is not considered that the officer's recommendation would breach the Council's obligations under the Equality Act 2010. - 8.34 Other Matters raised in the representations. - 8.35 Concerns have been raised by residents of the road regarding the pressure the additional occupants would put on local services and drainage/sewerage.
-However, having regard to the existing lawful C3 use of the property which allows the occupation of a family of unrestricted size, it is considered the use of the property would not have a significantly greater impact on local services and drainage/sewerage than if the property was occupied by a single family of eight.
-Noting also that securing any required additional drainage capacity is a matter managed outside the planning process. - 8.36 Many objections centre around parking issues.
+- 8.36 Many objections centre around parking issues.
 This matter is discussed above in greater length.
-In summary, a lack of parking could not be defended at appeal due to policy having the same parking requirement for the fallback position of C4 use which can be implemented, and the current C3 use (with some minor internal/PD works). - 8.37 Comments raised over the impact of the PD works.
+In summary, a lack of parking could not be defended at appeal due to policy having the same parking requirement for the fallback position of C4 use which can be implemented, and the current C3 use (with some minor internal/PD works). - 8.37 Many comments raise concerns over the impact of the PD works.
 These works are not included in this application and are beyond the control of the Local Planning Authority.
 These works could be implemented without the need to apply for permission under the current C3 use or the allowed C4 use. - 8.38 Some comments object due to the apparent poor quality of living for future occupiers and the high number of HMOs already in the area.
-Both of these objections are considered to be unfounded because the proposal is found to comply with both policies PCS20 and PCS23 of the Portsmouth Plan. - 8.39 The application is for 8 persons and this would be monitored and controlled through the licensing regime.
+Both of these objections are considered to be unfounded because the proposal is found to comply with both policies PCS20 and PCS23 of the Portsmouth Plan. - 8.39 One objector raises concerns that 14 people will occupy the property.
+The application is for 7 persons and this would be monitored and controlled through the licensing regime.
 However, members may consider imposing an occupancy condition (although this is not considered necessary).